Alexandre-Coulibaly/Clock2/README.md

 for user interaction:

-Set the time/alarm
+-Set the time/alarm

-Enable/Disable the alarm
+-Enable/Disable the alarm

-Change the led's color
+-Change the led's color

-Change the brigthness
+-Change the brigthness

-Reset the system
+-Reset the system

-Emits a sound to indicate an alarm or specific events
+-Emits a sound to indicate an alarm or specific events

 ![image](https://github.com/user-attachments/assets/d35c2e6c-c947-4def-bcbb-e585f434bf03)